Alonely0/alonely0.github.io/content/blog/unions.md

                         functions it implements.
 ```

 However, the `Num` case is as big as a pointer, so perhaps we could include it inline, instead of allocating it!
 If only we had a way of distinguishing between those two cases^[1]...
-Not only that, but maybe we could use a `ThinVec` to store the `String`' contents, which would store all of its data (other than the pointer to the heap) inside its allocation (surprise! a `String` is just a `Vec<u8>`).
+Not only that, but maybe we could use a `ThinVec` to store the `String`' contents, which would also store its length and capacity inside its allocation (surprise! a `String` is just a `Vec<u8>`).
 That would only leave the `Formula` as a variant possibly bigger than a word, but I plan on it being inside a reference-counted allocation anyway (an `Rc` container), so in the future, it'll be just a pointer.
 That means that all allocations of `Box<dyn CellValue>` would just be... slow and needless indirections.
 There is a point why I started the article with `dyn`, even though it's the slowest and least idiomatic: it will always be two words, regardless of what we throw at it.
 From now on, our objective is to keep that while removing all of `dyn`'s unneecessary indirections.

 ## Enum dispatch
-This is what you should always try before resorting to dynamic dispatch. `enum_dispatch` is a useful crate in situations which you know all the types of a `dyn Trait`, as it automagically does the following:
+This is what you should always try before resorting to dynamic dispatch. `enum_dispatch` is a useful crate in situations where you know all the types of a `dyn Trait`, as it automagically does the following:
 ```rust
 enum CellValue {
     Num(f64),